opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 ```
 {% include copy-curl.html %}

-Like fo the bi-encoder mode, you can check the status of both deploy tasks by using the Tasks API.
-Once the task is complete, the task state will be `COMPLETED`.
+As with bi-encoder mode, you can check the status of both deploy tasks by using the Tasks API.
+Once the task is complete, the task state will change to `COMPLETED`.

 ## Step 2: Ingest data

-In both the bi-encoder and the doc-only modes, you'll use a sparse encoding model at ingestion time to generate sparse vector embeddings.
+In both the bi-encoder and doc-only modes, you'll use a sparse encoding model at ingestion time to generate sparse vector embeddings.

 ### Step 2(a): Create an ingest pipeline